French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 1857 Birth of Georges Vuitton son of Louis Vuitton and Clémence Amélie Parriaux.

-1868 Louis created the zinc trunk , totally waterproof, this explorer trunk was designed for overseas trips, in Africa and in India.
+1868 Louis created the zinc trunk , completely waterproof, this explorer trunk was designed for overseas trips, in Africa and in India.
 This trunk is designed to keep clothing out of moisture, heat and dust, and to keep travelers presentable even in hostile environments.

 1878 Louis entrusts the management of the store on rue Scribe to Georges.